tronscan/tron-tvc/README.md

 * `homepage`[Required]: the home page of your token.
 * `MarketCapLink`[Optional]: the coinmarketcap or coingecko link for your token.
 * `existingMarkets`[Required]: where to trade with your token.
 3) Submit PR with the changed JSON file.
 Please include the `tokenlist.json` file in the PR.
 DON'T modify any other token on the list.
+Ensure the new token entry follows the JSON schema.

 # Calculation of Bandwidth Obtained by Staking TRX
 The amount of bandwidth obtained = (the amount of TRX staked for obtaining bandwidth / the total amount of TRX staked for obtaining bandwidth in the whole network) * 43,200,000,000